 At the front, a Performance Elite Fox 36 with the GRIP2 damper matches that big-hit capability.
 Our impression of the latest version of the 36 is that it’s more comfortable and more real-world tuned than the previous versions.

 DT Swiss and Maxxis provide the wheels and tyres, both of which are suitably stout and more than up to the job.

-Shimano’s SLX/XT drivetrain, as well as punchy four-pot brakes, are more than capable of getting you up and down the hills with minimal stress.
+Shimano’s SLX/XT drivetrain, as well as punchy four-pot brakes, is more than capable of getting you up and down the hills with minimal stress.

-While own-brand finishing kit is often seen as a cheap way to complete a build, Canyon claims that its G5 series of components makes no compromises.
+While own-brand finishing kit is often seen as a cheap way to complete a build, Canyon claims that its G5 series of components make no compromises.